chris-lye/python-100-days-of-code/day8-caesar-cipher/README.md

 # Day 8
-A script that converts messages to encrpted messages using a Caesar Cipher.
+A script that converts messages to encrypted messages using a Caesar Cipher.
 Simply run `python main.py` to start.